sukarix/docs/src/introduction.md

       to focus more on innovation and less on setup.

 8. **_Testability_**
-    - **Comprehensive Testing:** Sukarix is equipped with built-in tools for both CLI and browser-based unit testing, ensuring the reliability and performance of applications through thorough testing.
-The framework ships with [Statera](../packages/statera.md), its own testing kit built on top of the Fat-Free Framework's `Test` class, and uses it for its own test suite.
-Statera is an optional package for applications — developers can choose to use it or integrate any other testing framework (such as PHPUnit) into their projects as needed.
+    - **Comprehensive Testing:** Sukarix supports both CLI and browser-based unit testing, ensuring the reliability and performance of applications through thorough testing.
+[Statera](../packages/statera.md) is the Sukarix testing kit built on top of the Fat-Free Framework's `Test` class.
+It is a standalone, optional package — the framework itself uses it via a `require-dev` dependency for its own test suite.
+Applications can choose to use Statera or integrate any other testing framework (such as PHPUnit) as needed.

 ## Features